the-surey/CodeQuest-100-Days-DSA/submissions/challenges/2_Mysterious_Island____(Day21_To_Day_40)/Day-25.md

-# **Day 25: The Longest Word Challenge** 🔠📚
+## **Day 25: The Longest Word – Sabse Lambi Shabd!** 🔠📚

-### **📜 The Story Continues...**
+### **📜 Story / Kahani**
-You've entered an ancient library on Mysterious Island, where every book holds a secret.
+Tum Mysterious Island ke ek purane library mein ghus gaye ho, jahan har kitab mein ek raaz chhupa hai.
-The AI Guide announces:
+Echo kehta hai,
-*"Hidden in these pages is the longest word - find it to unlock the next clue!"*
+*"Yeh kitab ke pages mein ek aisa shabd chhupa hai jo sabse lamba hai – usse dhundho, aur raaz khul jayega!"*

-This challenge tests your string manipulation skills while revealing hidden messages.
+This challenge will test your ability to work with strings and arrays, and help reveal a secret message hidden within the text.

 ---

-### **🎯 Challenge: Longest Word Finder**
+### **🎯 Challenge: Longest Word Finder / Sabse Lambi Shabd Khojo**
 Write a program that:
-1. Takes a sentence as input
+1. **Takes a sentence as input.**
-2. Identifies and prints the longest word
+2. **Finds and prints the longest word in the sentence.**
-3. For equal-length words, selects the first occurrence
+3. If there are multiple words with the same maximum length, print the first occurrence.

 ---